Saving on PQP: “Smart Is Good, Don’t Add Smart”

 - You cannot drive on the road during the period after expiry of COE and before renewal – or face a heavy penalty for doing so.

 And this part not many people may know:

-- You have to pay for the full road tax upon renewal, even the period of the road tax which covers that time when your car was parked.
+- You have to pay for the full road tax upon renewal, even for the period of road tax which covers that time when your car was parked and not used.

-- You pay the PQP of the month in which your car expires, even if you do the process after the month of expiry at LTA! i.e.: Your car expires in September but you wait till October, hoping to pay October’s PQP – nope, you still pay September’s PQP when you arrive at LTA.
+- You pay the PQP of the month in which your car expires, even if you do process the COE renewal after the month of expiry! i.e.: Your car expires in September but you wait till October, hoping to pay October’s PQP – nope, you still pay September’s PQP when you do the renewal.

-And so, in summary, overall, it’s much better to pay prior to expiry!
+And so, in summary, it’s overall much better to pay to renew before expiry!

 As the famous hokkien saying goes, (directly translated) “smart is good, don’t add smart!”